erwinmaza/EMAsyncImageView/README.md

 * Set the imageId property if you already have it.
 Otherwise, setting the imageUrl property will attempt to generate the imageId from the url, for caching purposes.

+* If using this class in a resuable cell, such as UICollectionViewCell or UITableViewCell, it is highly recommended to set imageUrl to nil in -prepareForReuse:

+	- (void)prepareForReuse {
+		[super prepareForReuse];
+		picView.imageUrl = nil;
+	}

+	> Special thanks to Illya Busigin (illyabusigin) and Jason Pepas (cellularmitosis) for this and other great tweaks.

+* Note that setting imageUrl to nil signals that the view is being used in a reusable cell, and so will not use iOS image caching (file system cache still works though).

 * EMAsyncImageView can process both full static urls to images, or query urls to retrieve images based on an image id parameter.